meganfung38/CSC477_Asgn5/src/index.md

 ## Write-Up

 For this assignment, I developed an interactive visualization that investigates whether more danceable songs tend to be more popular across Spotify genres.
-The visualization uses data from the [Spotify Tracks Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset/data), a community-compiled resource built from Spotify's public API that provides track-level metadata and quantitative audio features such as danceability, valence, and popularity scores.
+The visualization uses data from the **[Spotify Tracks Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset/data)**, a community-compiled resource built from Spotify's public API that provides track-level metadata and quantitative audio features such as danceability, valence, and popularity scores.
 This visualization aims to provide a data-driven interface that allows users to explore how musical characteristics align with or diverge from mainstream listening trends.

 After brainstorming different ways to visualize the dataset, I chose to implement a bubble chart scatter plot because it best reveals correlations between two continuous variables.
 Each bubble in the chart represents an individual track, plotted by danceability on the x-axis and popularity on the y-axis, with color encoding the track's genre.
 While I originally planned to scale bubble size by valence to convey mood variation, I found that incorporating this additional visual encoding was distracting and visually dense at scale.
 Therefore, I fixed the bubble size to create a more uniform field of points that emphasizes the relationship between the two core dimensions—**danceability** and **popularity**—without unnecessary visual noise.